How do you administer this medicine?

-- Take Ciprofloxacin with a full glass of water (8 oz [240 mL]).
+- Take Ciprofloxacin suspension with a full glass of water (8 oz [240 mL]).

-- Drinking extra fluids while you are taking Ciprofloxacin is recommended.
+- Drinking extra fluids while you are taking Ciprofloxacin suspension is recommended.
 Check with your doctor for instructions.

-- To clear up your infection completely, take Ciprofloxacin for the full course of treatment.
+- To clear up your infection completely, take Ciprofloxacin suspension for the full course of treatment.
 Keep taking it even if you feel better in a few days.